Itaewon International Food District: Complete Visitor Guide

 Linus' BBQ: American Comfort Food Done Right

 Sometimes, after all the exciting international flavors, you just want some good old-fashioned American comfort food.
-And for that, Itaewon offers Linus' BBQ, a powerhouse of smoked meats that will transport you straight to the American South.
-This place is famous for its slow-smoked meats and laid-back atmosphere, a true gem that has been highlighted in many food blogs and shows for its authentic taste, just like you'd see on a special feature from Yuksi Naegohyang!
+And for that, Itaewon's got Linus' BBQ – a serious powerhouse of smoked meats that'll transport you straight to the American South.
+This place is famous for its slow-smoked meats and laid-back atmosphere, a true gem that's been highlighted in tons of food blogs and shows for its authentic taste.
+You'd see places like this featured on a special segment from Yuksi Naegohyang!

-- What to Order: The Two-Meat Platter or Three-Meat Platter is the way to go, allowing you to sample their incredible brisket, pulled pork, and ribs.
-Make sure to get a side of their creamy mac & cheese, coleslaw, and cornbread.
-Don't forget their selection of homemade BBQ sauces!
+- What to Order: The Two-Meat Platter or Three-Meat Platter is absolutely the way to go – you get to sample their incredible brisket, pulled pork, and ribs.
+Make sure to grab sides of their creamy mac & cheese, coleslaw, and cornbread.
+And don't forget their selection of homemade BBQ sauces!

 - Why it's special: Linus' BBQ is renowned for its tender, flavorful, and perfectly smoked meats.
 It's a satisfying, hearty meal that's perfect for sharing with friends.